 In addition to exhibiting superior technical skills, today’s successful engineers must effectively communicate their expertise in a global marketplace and understand the potential social, cultural, and economic impact of their work.
 Centenary’s strong speaking and writing programs embedded in our comprehensive liberal arts curriculum develop the skills needed by today’s engineers.

 Each student under this program pursues concentrated studies in the liberal arts and engineering sciences at Centenary followed by study in professional engineering courses at a cooperating university.
-Upon successful completion of all degree requirements, the student typically earns a B.A. degree from Centenary and the B.S. degree in engineering from the cooperating university.
-Students under this program are exempted from the senior seminar at Centenary.
+Upon successful completion of all degree requirements, the student earns a B.A. or B.S. degree from Centenary and the B.S. degree in engineering from the cooperating university.
 Students interested in the Dual Degree Program in engineering should consult the coordinator of the program as early as possible.

 As an alternative to the Dual Degree Program, students may choose to complete the degree at Centenary and pursue either graduate engineering study or a second undergraduate degree in engineering.
 Some engineering affiliates offer BS/MS programs, which typically can be completed in a total of six years.